alfredxing/radar/README.md

 > Not actively maintained.
-Installation is outlined in the INSTALL.md file.
+Not intended for use as production code (this project was hacked together as a school project).
+Installation is outlined in the `INSTALL.md` file.

 ### Radar